Table of Contents

 They are pretty powerful on their own, and I think you should at least know about those frameworks, and learn how to run them at least on some toy examples, as it gives you a mental framework to view other test frameworks.

-The module unnecessary_math is non-standard and can be found here: implementation of unnecessary_math.py
+The module unnecessary_math is non-standard and can be found under “simple_example” in the markdown.py repo and is shown in the doctest intro ).

 With unittest, you a very basic test file might look like this: